Benin–Ore–Sagamu Expressway

 Benin–Ore–Sagamu Expressway is a 492 km stretch dual-lane connecting Benin City to Ore town in Ondo State and Sagamu in Ogun State.
-It's a major route from the Southern part of the country to the Southwestern, and Northern parts of Nigeria through the Benin–Auchi axis.
+It is a major route from the Southern part of the country to the Southwestern, and Northern parts of Nigeria through the Benin–Auchi axis.

 Construction

 The Benin to Lagos highway was the first conceived and constructed Federal Trunk A road between 1962 and 1963 in Nigeria.
 It was later awarded to Dumez Construction Company at the cost of 229.5 million naira for reconstruction and dualization and was commissioned in 1981.